Irish Naval Service: Personnel and ranks

 As of April 2023, there were 764 personnel in the Naval Service, and 77 in the Naval Service Reserve.
-The Naval Service is headed by a general officer commanding (GOC) known as the "flag officer commanding the naval service" (FOCNS), who holds the rank of commodore.
+The head of the Naval Service is the Flag Officer Commanding the Naval Service (FOCNS) with the rank of Commodore.
 Non-military training takes place alongside Mercantile Marine personnel at the National Maritime College of Ireland in Ringaskiddy, near to the Haulbowline base.

+Commissioned officer ranks

+The rank insignia of commissioned officers.